 When Joey started at the paper, they had to hard-code everything from scratch, even basic stuff like column structure.
-At first, they used Bootstrap as their go-to prototyping tool but soon discovered they didn't need the extra CSS that made every site built on it resemble very other Bootstrap site.
+At first, they used Bootstrap as their go-to prototyping tool.
+They very quickly discovered they didn't need the extra CSS that made every site built on it resemble every other Bootstrap site.
 And the Post quickly moved The Grid from Bootstrap to Foundation during the prototype phase.

 Foundation Keeps them Moving … Fast

 Foundation remains a crucial tool in the Post's never-ending battle to meet deadline.
 As Joey put it:

 "Without Foundation as a starting point, we wouldn't be moving as fast as we have been."